Sindh: Ancient era

 Alexander conquered parts of Sindh after Punjab for few years and appointed his general Peithon as governor.
 He constructed a harbour at the city of Patala in Sindh.
 Chandragupta Maurya fought Alexander's successor in the east, Seleucus I Nicator, when the latter invaded.
 In a peace treaty, Seleucus ceded all territories west of the Indus River and offered a marriage, including a portion of Bactria, while Chandragupta granted Seleucus 500 elephants.

-Following a century of Mauryan rule which ended by 180 BCE, the region came under the Indo-Greeks, followed by the Indo Scythians, who ruled with their capital at Minnagara.
+Following a century of Mauryan rule which ended by 180 BC, the region came under the Indo-Greeks, followed by the Indo Scythians, who ruled with their capital at Minnagara.
 Later on, Sasanian rulers from the reign of Shapur I claimed control of the Sindh area in their inscriptions, known as Hind.

 The local Rai dynasty emerged from Sindh and reigned for a period of 144 years, concurrent with the Huna invasions of North India.
 Aror was noted to be the capital.
 The Brahmin dynasty of Sindh succeeded the Rai dynasty.
 Most of the information about its existence comes from the Chach Nama, a historical account of the Chach-Brahmin dynasty.
 After the empire's fall in 712, though the empire had ended, its dynasty's members administered parts of Sindh under the Umayyad Caliphate's Caliphal province of Sind.